SniffRx/WeatherApiReact/README.md

-# Weather API on React
+# Weather APP on React

 This project was created on React framework with OpenWeatherAPI.